Proper communication tools are key in navigating the new normal, and we're here to help you figure out which to use.

 HELPFUL PRODUCT INFORMATION:

-Get a Free Webinar Training with GCash eGCs for G Suite.
+Get a Free Webinar Training with GCash eGCs for Google Workspace (previously known as G Suite).
 With the gift certificates, you can subsidize the cost of instructor-led training.
 Click here to learn more.

 Avail of discounted licenses for Microsoft 365.
 This also comes with GCash eGCs to subsidize the cost of instructor-led training if you wish to avail of the training.
 For more information, visit this link.Download